 The Backblaze Fireball

 One advantage of using Backblaze B2 storage is that you can order the Backblaze Fireball.
-This is a 96TB external drive that you can connect to your NAS and import all of your data.
-Since it can transfer at up to 10 Gbps through an ethernet cable, your initial backup can be done in just hours.
-You can even back up multiple NAS devices without spending too much time.
+You can connect this 96TB external drive to your NAS and import all of your data.
+Since it can transfer at up to 10 Gbps through an Ethernet cable, your initial backup can be done in just hours.
+You can even back up multiple NAS devices.

 This much backup space comes at a cost.
-The $75 shipping fee, $550 30-day rent and $3,000 refundable deposit aren’t cheap.
-However, if you’re looking to back up your NAS after years of use and want to protect your data without uploads lasting weeks, this is a great option.
-It would take over 100 days to back up 96TB on a 80 Mbps connection, after all.
+The $75 shipping fee, $550 30-day rental and $3,000 refundable deposit aren’t cheap.
+However, if you’re looking to back up your NAS after years of use and want to protect your data without uploads that take weeks, this is a great option.
+It would take more than 100 days to back up 96TB on an 80 Mbps connection, after all.

 At just $0.005 per GB per month, Backblaze B2 is one of the cheapest hot storage providers available.
 There is a $0.004 charge for 10,000 “class B” and 1,000 “class C” API calls once you’re past the free 2,500 daily limit, but these are pretty reasonable compared to other IaaS providers.